Accelergy-Project/accelergy-mcpat-plug-in/README.md

-# McPat Plug-in for Accelergy
+# McPAT Plug-in for Accelergy

-An energy estimation plug-in for [Accelergy framework](https://github.com/nelliewu95/accelergy)
+An energy estimation plug-in for [Accelergy framework](https://github.com/nelliewu95/accelergy).
+It is a wrapper for the McPAT integrated power, area, and timing framework.
+It works by substituting in attributes to the `properties.xml` definition file, running McPAT, and parsing the output.
+Since queries to McPAT can take some time, results are cached in the file `.cache` so repeated invocations are not repeated.
+To clear the cache delete the `.cache` file.

 ## Get started
 - Install [Accelergy framework](https://github.com/nelliewu95/accelergy)